 From dead presidents to cowboy boot warehouses, Nashville has one of the most interesting downtowns I’ve encountered so far.
 Let’s do this.

 The most obvious fun fact about Nashville is that it’s the capital of Tennessee.
 What I love about this building is that, unlike every other state capitol I’ve seen, this one does not have a giant dome on top.
 Just a modest little cylinder.

 The capitol is surrounded by lots of other government structures with regal columns and statues.
 Nudity alert!
 At least he covered himself.

-Many of the statues are important historic figures, like 7th President Andrew Jackson, whose mansion the Hermitage can also be found in Nashville.
+Many of the statues are important historic figures, like 7th President Andrew Jackson, whose mansion the Hermitage can also be found in the Nashville area.